tamachine/car-rental-web-1/README.md

     npm run development

+## Cache

+There is a command to load/refresh the endpoints cache.

+You can pre-load all the cache running:

+    php artisan nave:cache --clear

+The flag --clear will remove the current cache if exists

 ## Cron

-There is a scheduled command to refresh cache
+There is a scheduled command to refresh cache every 2 hours

 For local environment use: https://laravel.com/docs/9.x/scheduling#running-the-scheduler-locally